-53 UN Convention on the Rights of the Child, 'Concluding observations' (para 83), 14 March 2016, url
+53 UN Convention on the Rights of the Child, 'Concluding observations' (para 83), 14 March 2016, url 54 AI Annual Report - Iran, February 2018, url

 55 UNPO, Ahwazi Arabs, 9 November 2017, url.

 'The 2005 crackdown led to a cycle of violence throughout Khuzestan province, including several fatal bomb attacks in June and October 2005 and in January 2006 that killed 12 people.
 In response, the Iranian government imprisoned large numbers of activists it claimed were Arab separatists responsible for terrorist attacks against civilians...'56